-This is a great pattern, and one of the few times that I’ve made the garment twice.
-Not only that, I remade it within months of making the first!
+This is a great pattern, and one of the few times that I’ve ever made the garment twice.
+Not only that, I remade it within months of making the first one!

 I modified the bodice using the dartless FBA technique described for Closet Case patterns’ Kalle blouse.
 The only thing worth noting that isn’t clear about those instructions is that you have to keep the side seam the original length, and draw a gentle line to the lengthened portion near centre front – in other words you’re chopping the dart off from the hem rather than folding a section out at the bust.

 The only other adjustment is that the instructions for the hook and eye at the neck is backwards; it constantly undoes.
 You need the hook to face the garment.

 It’s a well-drafted pattern.
 Carefully mark all the pleats, etc, and it’ll come together properly.